Chapter 3 Bottlenecks

 Imagine you were to travel back in time several decades ago as a fighter pilot, patrolling the skies of Cuba to deter the expected American invasion back in the 1960s (or the 70s or the 80s, the Americans were always a big threat!).
 You’d be flying a Soviet-made MIG fighter.
 When I visited Havana in 2003, I got to see one of these planes up close.

-From the top of the stairs they’ve constructed next to the plane, I was able to take a photo of the inside of the cockpit:
+By climbing the stairs next to the plane, I was able to take a photo of the inside of the cockpit:

-Already in World War II it became obvious that fighter pilots couldn’t fly and monitor effectively all the displays at the same time.
+In World War II, dials on planes proliferated and it became obvious that fighter pilots couldn’t fly and effectively monitor all the displays at the same time.
 This inspired psychologists to begin studying capacity limits .

-The challenge was that there was a wide array of signals a pilot might potentially need to be aware of, more than the pilot could really process simultaneously.
-Because unfortunately a pilot’s cognitive system can only process a few things at a time, only some signals can be processed at any one time, and this comes at the expense of others.
+There is a wide array of information a pilot might potentially need to be aware of, more than the pilot could really process simultaneously.
+Because a pilot’s cognitive system can only process a few things at a time, only some signals can be processed at any one time, and this comes at the expense of others.

-The naive view of many people is that if our eyes are open, we are aware of everything that hits our retinas.
-But as will be illustrated in later chapters, this is not the case.
+Many people have the naive view that if our eyes are open, we are aware of everything that hits our retinas.
+But as will be illustrated in later chapters, this is not the case, due to the bottlenecks on certain aspects of processing in the brain.

-Your eye itself is a lot like an old analog camera.
-It doesn’t know what it is looking at.
-You need millions of neurons to work together to process the eye’s signals to identify an object.
+Forgetting about the brain for the moment, let’s consider your eyes.
+They are a lot like an old analog camera.
+They don’t know what they are looking at.
+You need a brain, with millions of neurons working together, to process the eye’s signals and identify an object.
 And our brain isn’t big enough to have enough neurons to identify all the objects currently in your field of view.
 If you had enough neurons to do all that, your head would have to be much bigger, like that of this cartoon man’s:

 To save head space, and energy, the brain has only a small number of neural circuits capable of doing math problems, of identifying faces, of tracing shapes, of reading, and of doing other tasks.
 This raises the problem of attentional selection.